-Table 3: Overview of repo trade initiation chains execution in trade initiat collateral management Description Do parties have to confirm?
-Notes direct or brokered bilateral under master agreement bilaterally- agreed Traditional OTC trading.
+Table 3: Overview of repo trade initiation chains S Link in trade initiation chain Description Do parties have Notes execution clearing management • to confirm? direct or brokered bilateral under master agreement bilaterally- agreed Traditional OTC trading.
 Between two counterparties where trade is negotiated by telephone, by e-mail, on Bloomberg or other automated trading system, through a broker, etc. No CCP is involved and collateral management is down to the parties.
 YES Note that structured trades require bespoke addendums (effectively long form confirmations) that are signed, returned and archived. direct or brokered post-trade give-up to CCP bilaterally- agreed CCP give-up trades.
 Direct or brokered trades (as above) but submitted post-trade to a CCP for clearing, e.g. to LCH via ETCMS, to CC&G via MTS.
 Trade may be conditional on registration by CCP.
 NO: provided there is no interval between execution & registration and the CCP cannot refuse to register a trade.
 If there is any possibility of the processing of a trade being interrupted before submission to a CCP, there is a risk that the parties could be left with a bilateral trade for which confirmation is always recommended.
 The same risk applies if a CCP is able to refuse registration, perhaps because the details of the trade received from the parties do not match.
-Even if trades to be given up to a CCP are executed subject to registration by the CCP, confirmation is still useful in order to be able to discover the reason for any refusal by a CCP. direct or brokered bilateral under master agreement triparty agent Traditional European triparty repo.
+Even if trades to be given up to a CCP are executed subject to registration by the CCP, confirmation is still useful in order to be able to discover the reason for any refusal by a CCP.

+direct or brokered bilateral under master agreement triparty agent Traditional European triparty repo.
 Direct or brokered trades (as above) but collateral management mutually delegated to agents such as Euroclear and Clearstream.
 No CCP involved.
 YES There is a risk that for any trade that is negotiated by telephone or electronic messaging that the parties may not have agreed on all the terms.
 Note that structured trades, which often employ triparty collateral management, require bespoke addendums (effectively long form confirmations) that are signed, returned and archived.

-ATS bilateral under master bilaterally- agreed Sometimes called bilateral electronic trading.
-Trading on NO: provided power of attorney to If the ATS is given power of attorney to instruct settlement, it will have settlement

-agreement fully automatic platforms (ATS) such as BrokerTec, MTS, Eurex, instruct settlement is given to the addresses as well as the terms of the trade, and will therefore be in a position to match all key
+ATS bilateral under master agreement bilaterally- agreed Sometimes called bilateral electronic trading.
+Trading on fully automatic platforms (ATS) such as BrokerTec, MTS, Eurex, tpRepo.
+ATS has no role in instructing settlement.
+No CCP involved.
+NO: provided power of attorney to instruct settlement is given to the ATS.
+If the ATS is given power of attorney to instruct settlement, it will have settlement addresses as well as the terms of the trade, and will therefore be in a position to match all key fields.
+ATS bilateral under master agreement triparty agent repo.
+Trade negotiated on ATS, which submits to triparty agent for collateral management using power of attorney from parties.
+No CCP involved, e.g. SIX Repo NO ATS ССР bilaterally- agreed Standard electronic trading, sometimes called anonymous electronic trading.
+ATS is linked to CCP, which ensures original parties have anonymity.
+ATS or CCP has power of attorney to instruct settlement.
+NO ATS ССР triparty agent GC pooling or financing.
+Trade negotiated on ATS, which is linked to CCP, which is linked to triparty agent.
+CCP has power of attorney to instruct settlement, e.g. Eurex EGCP, €GC+ NO

-tpRepo.
-ATS has no ATS. fields.

-role in instructing

-settlement.
-No CCP

-involved.

-ATS bilateral triparty agent Electronic triparty NO

-under repo.
-Trade negotiated

-master on ATS, which submits

-agreement to triparty agent for

-collateral management

-using power of attorney from parties.

-No CCP involved, e.g.

-SIX Repo

-ATS ССР bilaterally- Standard electronic NO

-7113 agreed trading, sometimes

-48.004 called anonymous

-electronic trading.

-ATS is linked to CCP,

-which ensures original

-parties have

-anonymity.
-ATS or CCP

-has power of attorney

-to instruct settlement.

-ATS ССР triparty agent GC pooling or NO

-financing.
-Trade

-negotiated on ATS,

-which is linked to CCP,

-which is linked to

-triparty agent.
-CCP has

-power of attorney to

-instruct settlement,

-e.g. Eurex EGCP, €GC+